About Us

 Our Staff

-Our aim is to employ the best material scientists and engineers in the world in our field and we look for qualified, experienced and passionate researchers to join our existing team.
-Chief Technology Officer, Dr. Bernard Wenger, joined us from the Photovoltaic and Optoelectronic Device Group, Oxford University, run by Professor Henry Snaith - a leading scientist in this field.
+We employ the best material scientists and engineers in the world in our field and we look for qualified, experienced and passionate researchers to join our existing team.

 If you want to be part of a well-funded, fast-growing start-up, and feel that your skills and experience match current career opportunities at Helio, we'd like to hear from you.